Red Cavoodles: $5,000 (GST Incl.)

 INTERSTATE & INTERNATIONAL BUYERS

 Interstate and international enquires are welcome.
 Transport must be arranged through a reliable company such as Jet Pets.
-There are Adelaide Cavoodle puppies throughout Australia, as well as in Singapore & throughout Hawaii and mainland United States.
+There are Adelaide Cavoodle puppies throughout Australia, and throughout Singapore, the Netherlands, Kenya & Hawaii and mainland United States.

 International puppies are held until they are at least 12 weeks old.
 Travel must be arranged by new owner.
 Extra fees are charged for boarding, extra vet work, worm & flea medication and food.
 Fees also cover continued toilet training & crate training.
 You can find further information on our FAQ page.
 Please contact us for further details.